SR V class: Models

 to permit this model to be motorised.

-Hornby produce a super-detail and a cheaper railroad version based on their old tender drive OO gauge model of the Schools Class.
+Hornby Railways produce a super-detail and a cheaper railroad version based on their old tender drive OO gauge model of the Schools Class.
+A Hornby model of 30932 Blundell's, in BR lined black, received a positive review from British Railway Modelling in 2009.
+Hornby also produced an O Gauge model of Eton in 1937, with both clockwork and electric versions being available.

-Gladiator Models (Britain) Makes an O gauge (7mm) photo etched brass kit with cast brass and white metal details.
+Gladiator Models (Britain) Makes an O gauge (7 mm) photo etched brass kit with cast brass and white metal details.

 Mettoy produced an O Gauge clockwork model of the Eton 900.

-Hornby produced an O Gauge model of Eton in 1937, both clockwork and electric versions being available.

-Dapol produce an N gauge model Schools with several name versions.
+Dapol produce a British N gauge model Schools with several name versions.